ballerina-platform/ballerina-distribution/examples/http-timeout/http_timeout.md

 ::: code http_timeout.bal :::

 Run the program by executing the following command.

-Before executing following sample, run the service with a timeout more than 10 seconds.
+>**Info:** As a prerequisite to running the client, start a service with a timeout more than 10 seconds.

 ::: out http_timeout.out :::